-We conclude with a couple of comments on resolution space versus clause learning.

-Secondly, we would like to raise the question of whether, in spite of what was just said before Open Problem 5, lower bounds on space can nevertheless give indications as to which formulas might be hard for clause learning algorithms and why.
-Suppose that we know for some CNF formula that its refutation space is large.
+We conclude with a brief discussion on resolution space versus clause learning.
+Given that research into proof space complexity was originally motivated by SAT solving concerns, we find it an interesting question whether lower bounds on space can give indications as to which formulas might be hard for clause learning algorithms and why.
+On the face of it, space lower bounds might not seem too relevant since they will never be stronger than linear, and certainly any SAT solver will use linear space to store the formula in question.
+Suppose, however, that we know for some CNF formula that its refutation space is large.
 What this tells us is that any algorithm, even a non-deterministic one making optimal choices concerning which clauses to save or throw away at any given point in time, will have to keep a fairly large number of "active" clauses in memory in order to carry out the refutation.
 Since this is so, a real-life deterministic proof search algorithm, which has no sure-fire way of knowing which clauses are the right ones to concentrate on at any given moment, might have to keep working on a lot of extra clauses in order to be certain that the fairly large critical set of clauses needed to find a refutation will be among the "active" clauses.
-We remark that indeed, resolution refutation space has been proposed as a measure of hardness for SAT-solvers in, for instance, [5].
+In this sense a (non-deterministic) linear lower bound might imply much stronger bounds in practice.
+We remark that indeed, resolution refutation space has been proposed as a measure of hardness for SAT solvers in [4].

-And intriguingly enough, pebbling contradictions over pyramids might in fact be an example of the phenomenon discussed in the previous paragraph.
+And intriguingly enough, pebbling contradictions might in fact be an example of the phenomenon discussed in the previous paragraph.
 We know that these formulas are very easy with respect to length and width, having constant-width refutations that are essentially as short as the formulas themselves.
-But in [58], it was shown that state-of-the-art clause learning algorithms can have serious problems with even moderately large pebbling contradictions.
-Although we are certainly not arguing that this is the whole story-it was also shown in [58] that the branching order is a critical factor, and that given some extra structural information the algorithm can achieve an exponential speed-up-we wonder whether the high lower bound on space can nevertheless be part of the explanation.
-It should be pointed out that pebbling contradictions are the only formulas we know of that are really easy with respect to length and width but hard for clause space.
-And if there is empirical data showing that for these very formulas clause learning algorithms can have great difficulties finding refutations, it might be worth investigating whether this is just a coincidence or a sign of some deeper connection.
+But in [57], it was shown that state-of-the-art clause learning algorithms can have serious problems with even moderately large pebbling contradictions over pyramid graphs.9 And more recent experimental work involving the first author and reported in [40] indicates that the space complexity of pebbling contradictions is correlated with how hard or easy the formulas are for CDCL solvers.
+Although we are certainly not arguing that this is the whole story-it was also shown in [57] that the branching order is a critical factor, and that given some extra structural information the algorithm can achieve an exponential speed-up, and there are some important caveats in the experimental results in [40]-we believe that such possible connections would be worth investigating further.
+It would also be interesting to investigate for the formulas in [9, 16] whether anything similar to the theoretical size-space trade-offs for these formulas actually shows up as trade-offs between running time and memory consumption in practice.